 I’ve been married for over a decade to my handsome husband Jake, and we’ve been together for 15 years.
 We met at church as teenagers and have been head-over-heels ever since.
 He is quite literally perfect and spoils me and treats me like a queen.
 He’s more than I deserve.
 Our marriage is the greatest gift next to salvation itself.

 Secondly, I am a mom.

-I have a big-hearted, goofball daughter, Makinzy, who is a now a *~preteen~* and keeps me laughing until my belly hurts… and sometimes makes me pull my hair out.
+I have a big-hearted, goofball daughter, Makinzy, who is a now a *~teenager~* and keeps me laughing until my belly hurts… and often she makes me pull my hair out.
 We adopted her at age seven, shortly after our first miscarriage, and what a crazy-amazing blessing it was.
 That story is long and complicated, but God’s fingerprints are all over it.

 I’m a mother because of adoption.
-I’m a Christian, so I’m adopted, too – as a daughter of the King.
+And I’m a Christian, so I’m adopted, too – as a daughter of the King.
 I’m flawed and imperfect but highly favored by the Most High King.

 I won’t lie and tell you life is perfect and always pretty – but even in the storm, God is still good, and His love is overwhelming.
 He has been so very, very good to me.
 I’m glad you’re here and appreciate you reading about my life.
 I hope you are touched, inspired, motivated, and drawn closer to the One who made you.